4. Engine API

 It allows them to do some operations only available to running jobs (such as specifying that a file they have just created should be made available to end users) as well as a subset of operations coming directly from the Full client API.
 The latter is mostly for convenience - that way, clients do not have to import, set parameters and initialize the full API - everything is readied by the engine (and very quickly because the engine reuses some of its own already-initialized objects).

 This interface gives access to JQM engine variables and methods.
 It allows to retrieve the characteristics of the currently running job instances, as well as creating new instances and other useful methods.
 It should never be instantiated but injected by the JQM engine.
-For the injection to take place, the payload main class should have a field of type JobManager (directly or through inheritance, as well as public or private).
+For the injection to take place, the payload main class should have a public field of type JobManager (directly or through inheritance, but always public).

 Use is very straightforward: